 Welcome to today's edition of the Rush 24-7 podcast.

-Yeah, I gotta I'm gonna get to the McCain thing in uh in uh due course, but I know exactly where I'm gonna start today.
+Yeah, I'm going to get to the McCain thing in due course, but no, I know exactly where I'm going to start today.

 Usually the best place.

-Greetings uh to you, thrill seekers, music lovers, conversationalists.
+Greetings to you thrill seekers, music lovers, conversationalists.

-Before we get to the news of the day, folks, I gotta tell you, I went to a uh uh had a charity event on Monday night and Tuesday.
+Before we get to the news of the day, folks, I got to tell you, I went to a, I had a charity event on Monday night and Tuesday.

-We played winged foot uh in Memarinick yesterday up in Westchester County.
+We played Wingedfoot in Marinek yesterday up in Westchester County.

-I birdied two of the par fives on the front uh on the front nine, and of course it's impossible.
+I birdied two of the PAR fives on the front nine.

-The fairways are what do they say, twenty yards wide, and then the rough assistant.
+The fairways are, what do they say, 20 yards wide and the rough assistant.

 You lose balls in the rough.

-It's gonna be fascinating to watch the professionals play the course.
+It's going to be fascinating to watch the professionals play the course.

-But Monday night there's always a dinner um uh to uh to uh uh treat the participants and and to uh uh get into the convivial spirit of things.
+But Monday night, there's always a dinner to treat the participants and to get into the convivial spirit of things.

-And every year there is a um a a I don't know, winner of sorts, uh, an example chosen of one of the uh most successful uh kids that's gone through the boys and girls clubs program in the past year or two.
+And every year there is a, I don't know, winner of sorts, an example chosen of one of the most successful kids that's gone through the Boys and Girls Clubs program in the past year or two.

-And the uh that that that uh child, that youngster is uh is a guest of the uh of the people putting on the event.
+And that child, that youngster, is a guest of the people putting on the event.

-And Monday night, the uh the winner, the the uh I I'm not sure that's the right word to use, but the uh young man that that that sailed through the program and and uh just accomplished great things was a man by the name of Jarvis McKinnis, and he was from Biloxi, Mississippi.
+And Monday night, the winner, I'm not sure that's the right word to use, but the young man that sailed through the program and just accomplished great things was a man by the name of Jarvis McInnis, and he was from Biloxi, Mississippi.

 He stutters.

-But it didn't stop, it was one of the best speeches I have ever heard, and it had everybody in the room spellbound and leaning forward on their chairs like I am doing now, so as not to miss a word that he was saying.
+And it had everybody in the room spellbound and leaning forward on their chairs like I am doing now so as not to miss a word that he was saying.

 He was quoting poets all over the place.

-He was talking about the experience that the uh boys and girls clubs of America have have meant to him.
+He was talking about the experience that the Boys and Girls Clubs of America have meant to him.

-Uh uh his club was wiped out in Hurricane Katrina, and they've been uh they've been rebuilding it and trying to get it back in order.
+His club was wiped out in Hurricane Katrina, and they've been rebuilding it and trying to get it back in order.

-Uh but I just I I I thought it was one of the most courageous speeches I've ever heard.
+But I just, I thought it was one of the most courageous speeches I've ever heard.

 He was one of the most well-spoken individuals.

-And uh he addressed his speech epitament, his uh his stuttering.
+And he addressed his speech impediment, his stuttering.

 It did not stop him.

-And here's somebody taking life seriously and and uh accomplishing great things and overcoming uh tremendous obstacles.
+And here's somebody taking life seriously and accomplishing great things and overcoming tremendous obstacles.

-Boys and girls clubs of America help out uh disadvantaged youth, and uh set them on the right path and then try to show them the right directions to go.
+Boys and Girls Clubs of America help out disadvantaged youth and set them on the right path and then try to show them the right directions to go.

-And when uh when his speech was over, he got a standing ovation, went back and sat down at his uh his table.
+And when his speech was over, he got a standing ovation, went back and sat down at his table.

-Uh and uh when the evening ended, uh bunch of people approached him to compliment him his speech and tell him how how well he'd done.
+And when the evening ended, a bunch of people approached him to compliment him in his speech and tell him how well he'd done.

-Uh it's it's it's t it's tough to measure this uh when one's in their teenage years, but you remember Bill Clinton when he was at Yale, all the in the the the hindsight crowd was all talking about we knew he was gonna be president.
+But you remember Bill Clinton when he was at Yale, all the hindsight crowd was all talking about, we knew he was going to be president.

 You don't know if that's just a bunch of hindsight.